electron-react-boilerplate/docs/docs/adding-assets.md

 A common part of applications is importing assets, such as images, fonts, and files.

-Assets can be used at build-time with Webpack (e.g. ) or dynamically using.

 ## Build-time Assets

-Build-time assets are managed by Webpack.
-Importing them is similar to importing JS modules.

-In these cases, Webpack handles the importing of assets.
+In the context of ERB, build-time assets are those that are managed by Webpack.
+They are imported like JS modules and transformed to encoded strings by Webpack.

 Out of the box, ERB supports the following assets:

 | Asset    |  Supported Extensions    |
 |----------|:-----------------------: |
 | Images   |  `.jpg`, `.png`, `.jpg`  |
 | Fonts    |  `.svg`, `.ttf`, `.eot`  |

-Images are imported as encoded strings.

 ```js
 import catImage from './cat.jpg';